ibm-cloud-docs/cloud-databases/kms-tutorial.md

 {: toc-services="cloud-databases"}
 {: toc-completion-time="30m"}

-To determine if your Cloud Databases deployment region and key management system support Bring Your Own Key (BYOK) for backups, follow this procedure:
+To determine if your {{site.data.keyword.databases-for}} deployment region and key management system support Bring Your Own Key (BYOK) for backups, follow this procedure:

 ## Prerequisites
 {: #kms-tutorial-prereqs}